snowminc/Groupformer/README.md

  Selenium will spew some warning messages, but this doesn't effect the integration tests aside from clogging the terminal output. https://stackoverflow.com/questions/65080685/usb-usb-device-handle-win-cc1020-failed-to-read-descriptor-from-node-connectio

+ The requirements.txt reflects the Selenium version used to test the AJAX interaction within groupformer_list, and the form submission interaction within response_screen.
  The WebDriver used for the Selenium test is geckodriver, a Firefox webdriver.
- Tester must have Firefox installed and install the geckodriver executable and include its path on the system PATH to test.
+ Tester must have Firefox installed and install the geckodriver executable and include its path on the system PATH to test the following:

  To test the response_screen endpoint:
+ (Displaying the GroupFormer projects, attributes and participants)
+ - `python manage.py test min_iteration3.tests.MinIteration3ResponseScreenTests`
+ (Testing form submission, input omission, form data receival validation)
- - `python manage.py test min_iteration2.tests.MinIteration2ResponseScreenTests`
+ - `python manage.py test min_iteration3.tests.SeleniumResponseScreen`
  To test the groupformer_list endpoint:
- - `python manage.py test min_iteration2.tests.SeleniumGroupformerList`
+ - `python manage.py test min_iteration3.tests.SeleniumGroupformerList`

  https://github.com/mozilla/geckodriver/releases

- - `python manage.py test dbtools` will test the database.
+ - `python manage.py test dbtools` will test the database and verify a user's email is an instance of the groupformer.
+ - `python manage.py test min_iteration2.tests.LoginScreenTest` - Login Screen testing, requires Selenium

 4. After running  you can look at the output in localhost:8000 in your browser by running the following commands
  - `python manage.py runserver` will run the server on localhost at port 8000.